-If your organization currently has the HIPAA add-on, then you will notice that any Contact you try to reach will first have to respond to an automated message asking for their consent to be contacted by anyone in your organization over SMS.
-This is a core feature for our HIPAA addition as it is a requirement that any organization that handles protected health information (PHI) and would like to text them gain the patient’s explicit consent before sending messages.
-Without this, you cannot, legally, exchange text messages with a patient.
-If your organization does not currently have the HIPAA addon and would like to learn more, head to Textline.com/security/hipaa for more information on the addon and how to get it for your org.
+If your organization currently has the HIPAA add-on, then you will notice that any Contact you try to reach will first have to respond to an automated message asking for their consent to be contacted by your organization over SMS.
+This is a core feature of our HIPAA addition.
+It is a requirement that any organization that handles protected health information (PHI) and wants to text, gain patients' explicit consent before sending messages.
+Without this consent, you cannot legally exchange text messages with a patient.
+If your organization does not currently have the HIPAA addon and would like to learn more, head to Textline.com/security/hipaa for more information and how to get it for your org.

-When an agent tries to message a Contact for the first time, they will not be allowed to type anything into the message bar, instead, they will see a button that the agent can click to request consent.
+When an agent tries to message a Contact for the first time, they will not be allowed to type anything into the message bar.
+Instead, they will see a button the agent can click to request consent.